 - Chronic venous insufficiency.
 Decreased blood flow disrupts the skin and blood’s ability to exchange waste, oxygen, and nutrients.

 Deep vein thrombosis, or DVT, is a serious condition that occurs when a blood clot forms in the leg.
-DVT is very painful, and if not treated immediately, a blood clot can travel to the lungs, a life-threatening condition known as pulmonary embolism.
+In fact, DVT is very painful.
+Furthermore, without immediate treatment, a blood clot can travel to the lungs.
+A blood clot in the lungs is a life-threatening condition known as pulmonary embolism.

 Your doctor will perform a physical examination and ask about any pain, swelling, or other symptoms you’re experiencing.
-They will order an ultrasound test if they suspect you have a blood clot or you are suffering from any other complications.
+Next, they will order an ultrasound test if they suspect you have a blood clot.
+Alternatively, your doctor may suspect you have other complications and order an ultrasound as a result.

 How Are Varicose Veins Treated?

 Superficial varicose veins are unsightly but typically do not require any medical treatment.
-Your doctor will recommend you do the following to alleviate symptoms:
+In this case, your doctor will recommend you do the following to alleviate symptoms:

 - Lose weight